Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 She looked at him like looking at an idiot, "I can generate a new one from Brighid's core!
 Pfft!
 Don't tell me... you didn't know about **that.**"

-His eyes widened with curiosity and inner barriers, "**What...**"
+His eyes widened with curiosity, "**What...**"

 Nia was impressed, "Seriously?
 You don't even know how Blade weapons work? _Give me a break._"

 "**How... would I know something like that?!
-I've never... lost or broken my weapon!**"
+I've never... lost or broken my weapon!**"{{footnote: No he did, when Jin slashed it; but alas, he was dead before the sword was broken, and he was revived _after_ the sword recovered, so he didn't know.}}

 Brighid: "Then I suppose I cannot blame you."